 Nope, there are actually just emotions.
 Emotions are our brain’s natural reaction to external stimuli.
 Yes, some are easy and pleasant, some are difficult and tough.
 But that doesn’t mean they are good or bad.
 Emotions just are.
 We feel them for a reason and it is important that we are open to that, not running the other way.

 I said this in a group recently and someone adamantly disagreed, saying he couldn’t imagine how one could say feelings like anger or guilt weren’t objectively bad, things to be eliminated.
 I imagine some of you may be thinking the same thing.
 So let’s do a quick run through of the reasoning.
 Emotions developed evolutionarily for a reason – they tell us something about external factors in our life.
-In many ways they are actually tool that can help us out, even the tough emotions.
-If you’re feeling guilty about something, that is often a reason to consider that you shouldn’t repeat a behavior in the future.
+In many ways, they are actually a tool that can help us out, even tough emotions.
+If you’re feeling guilty about something, that is often a reason to consider that you shouldn’t repeat certain behaviors in the future.
 If you’re angry at someone, this may be a sign that they have done something hurtful and you should be aware of that to keep yourself safe.
 If we ignore or numb negative emotions about a relationship, a job, or other things in our life we are less likely to make changes in areas of our lives that might need some changes

 The problems arise not when we have difficult emotions, but when those emotions turn into behaviors that are problematic or when we get “stuck” on certain emotions and they continue impacting our feelings or behaviors in a way that negatively impacts our day to day life.
 Clear as mud?
 Don’t worry, there’s more.